hytech-racing/simulink_automation/readme.md

 1. shall handle automated running of the code generation matlab script on desired models
 2. the release process shall be kicked off upon push from a releasing repo upon changes to models
 3. shall generate a cmake package containing multiple libraries, one for each code generation target.

+TODO:

+- [x] make the estimator generation (should be very similar to the controller gen)
+- [x] be able to have estimators feed their outputs into the controllers directly
+	- [x] ideally with a generated POD from the outports of the estimators
+	- [x] figure out the way to get the estimator inputs into the generated controllers - solved by making an estimator manager that can be passed into the controller model and have a getter for the results of the estimator
+		- [x] the estimator model outputs are formatted like "${model}_${field}" for the controller inputs